Wedding: Double wedding

 A double wedding is a double ceremony where two affianced couples rendezvous for two simultaneous or consecutive weddings.
 Typically, a fiancé with a sibling or cousin who is also engaged, or four close friends in which both couples within the friendship are engaged might plan a double wedding where both couples legally marry.

 Elopement

 Elopement is the act of getting married, often unexpectedly, without inviting guests to the wedding.
 In some cases, a small group of family or friends may be present, while in others, the engaged couple may marry without the consent or knowledge of parents or others.
 While the couple may or may not be widely known to be engaged prior to the elopement, the wedding itself is generally a surprise to those who are later informed of its occurrence.
+Some elopements are planned as adventure weddings, taking place in remote or outdoor locations and incorporating elements such as travel, physical activity, or exploration as part of the ceremony.

 Handfasting

 A handfasting is an old pagan custom, dating back to the time of the ancient Celts.
 A handfasting was originally more like an engagement period, where two people would declare a binding union between themselves for a year and a day.
 The original handfasting was a trial marriage.